Low Bulk Cleansing Diet

 Low or No sodium Broth (chicken, vegetable, or beef) or keep broth from boiled protein

-Digestive Enzymes (amylase, protease, lipase, etc…) – You can get at Vitamin Cottage, Whole Foods, or Colorado Pet Chef.
+Digestive Enzymes (amylase, protease, lipase, etc…) – You can get at Vitamin Cottage or Whole Foods.

 1) Make enough rice and boiled protein source for a couple of day’s worth of meals and keep in the refrigerator.
 Store separately.
 This makes it less time consuming to prepare 2-3 meals a day.